LucasWinkler/TurboGames/README.md

 4. To do so type: `git checkout -b <feature-name> develop` e.g. `git checkout -b add-games develop`

-5. Every time you add a decent amount of code and you want to save that type:
+5. Every time you add a decent amount of code type (DO THIS A LOT!!!!):
 ```
 git add .			<-- Adds all changed files
 git commit -m "Commit message"		<--	e.g. git commit -m "Added wishlist page"
 ```

+The next step should be done almost as often as you commit.
+This way your feature is always up-to-date with github.

 6. To push/upload all of your commits to the remote feature branch type: `git push origin <feature-name>`